 Penny has worked in a voluntary capacity for a wide range of environmental organisations.
-She is a past Director of Transition Black Isle and is currently Chair of the Culbokie Community Trust which is working to develop a new community hub in the village.
+She is a past Director of Transition Black Isle and is a past Chair and current Director of the Culbokie Community Trust which is working to develop a new community hub in the village.

 Penny lives on the Black Isle and her spare time is spent in the garden and in the local countryside.

 Most of Martin’s working life has been as a chartered accountant, including 9 years with Price Waterhouse (now PWC) in London and 12 years as Finance Director of Canvas Holidays.
 He also worked with Penny Edwards as a partner in Falkirk Wood, and when that was sold retrained, and now carries out consultancy work on domestic energy.
 Until recently he was heavily involved supervising the construction of his and Penny’s new Passive House, believed to be the most northerly one in Britain.

 Martin is a past Chairman and current Director of Transition Black Isle and enjoys being outdoors, in the garden or the hills.

 Neil is the business owner and Managing Director of MAKAR Ltd which delivers services in the built environment sector from design frameworks and master-plans to house design, manufacture and assembly.
 The company, employing around 25 people, focuses on locally sourced timber construction using progressive off-site techniques and aims to deliver high quality, healthy buildings along with environmental accountability.

 Neil engages widely with the policy agenda on the build environment and has formal links with higher education establishments and the construction industry.